grafana/mimir/docs/configuration/config-file-reference.md

 # Minimum number of samples in an idle chunk to flush it to the store.
 Use with
 # care, if chunks are less than this size they will be discarded.
 This option is
-# ignored when running the Cortex blocks storage.
+# ignored when using blocks storage.
 0 to disable.
 # CLI flag: -ingester.min-chunk-length
 [min_chunk_length: <int> | default = 0]